deepakmotlani/Notes/Spring Framework/Spring MVC/Basics.md

 1. Middle-tier transaction services
 2. Data access objects & anything that you might want to use across application.

-**Remember there is 1 Application Context per application, which acts as root-application-context & it is shared between multiple we application context.
+**Remember there is 1 Application Context per application, which acts as root-application-context & it is shared between multiple web application context.
 Using context-param to define contextConfigLocation creates this root-application context.**

 **Web Application Context** is the child context of application context.
 Each DispatcherServlet defined in Spring web application will have an associated web Application Context.
 This is how we initialize it.